New Three-Year Doctor of Pharmacy (PharmD) at the University of Toronto

 How long does it take to meet all academic requirements for admission?

-You may readily meet the academic requirements within two years of university level study.
-You may apply during your second year of study, assuming you will be successfully completing at least your 8th full-credit equivalent, and will be (or have already) competed all required subject areas, by the end of your second year.
-All courses are to be completed by the end of the winter term (i.e. by April) of the year for which you apply.
+You can meet the academic requirements within two years of university level study.
+You may apply during your second year of study, assuming you will be successfully completing at least your 8th full-credit equivalent, and will be completing (or have already competed) all required subject areas by the end of your second year.
+The application deadline occurs in early January, but you have until the end of the winter term to complete the academic requirements.
+All course components, including final exams, are to be completed by the end of the winter term (i.e. by the end of April) of the year for which you apply.
 For details visit the Academic Requirements section of our website.

 What average must I have to gain admission?

-There is no average which can guarantee admission as decisions are based on overall performance.
-The minimum published requirement for initial consideration is 70% (equivalent to a ‘B-’ at the University of Toronto).
+There is no average which can guarantee admission as it is also necessary to meet minimum thresholds in the non-academic criteria (i.e. the Casper test and the online Individual Assessment).
+For those who meet minimum thresholds in the non-academic components , final decisions will be based on a combination of academic and non-academic criteria.
+The published minimum required university average is 70% (equivalent to a ‘B-’ at the University of Toronto).
 However, for selection for the online individual Assessment or final selections, the minimum required average may be higher depending on the applicant pool.
 70% is used as a ‘screen out’ meaning that no applicant below 70% may be considered but it does not mean that everyone above 70% will automatically be considered.
 The actual minimum threshold average may fluctuate above 70% from year-to-year depending on the applicant pool.
 In recent years, the median average of those offered admission has been in the A- (80-84%) range.

-The cumulative university average includes all university courses taken by applicants, including graduate and undergraduate courses, any repeated courses or failures as well as any courses listed as ‘extra’ on transcripts.
-The cumulative university average will also include summer courses – except for summer courses taken in the same year that the applicant is applying.
+The cumulative university average is a weighted average (using full- or half-course weights as appropriate) and includes all university courses attempted, including graduate and undergraduate courses, any repeated courses or failures as well as any courses listed as ‘extra’ on transcripts.
+The cumulative university average will also include summer courses – except for summer courses taken in the same year, which are issued after the final transcript deadline.

 The Faculty will convert letter grades to percentage values for the purpose of calculating a cumulative average.

-In cases where a student has opted for a CR/NCR, where a letter or percentage grade would normally be reported, the actual percentage or letter grade that is reported in the student record system will be calculated into the cumulative average.
+In cases where a student has opted for a CR/NCR, where a letter or percentage grade would normally be reported, the actual percentage or letter grade that is reported in the student record system will be calculated into the cumulative average (where available).
 This is effective for courses beginning September 2015 or later, but will exclude courses taken in the Winter 2020 session

 The cumulative university average does not include any secondary school grades, nor does it include grades obtained in various other systems of study for which university transfer credit is often awarded (e.g. IB, AP, GCE, and CEGEP studies).
 However, some credits obtained in these systems of study may be used for purposes of satisfying individual subject areas.
 Please refer to ’Information for those who have studied outside Ontario (Non-Ontario and International)’ for details.